-Finland is an active advocate of global health security at various fora such as the Global Health Security Agenda (GHSA), which focuses on tackling cross-border bio and health security threats, and the JEE Alliance, a platform for facilitating multisectoral collaboration on health security capacity building and International Health Regulations (IHR 2005) implementation.
+Finland is an active advocate of global health security at various fora such as the Global Health Security Agenda (GHSA), which focuses on tackling cross-border bio and health security threats, and the Alliance for Health Security Cooperation (AHSC), a platform for facilitating multisectoral collaboration on health security capacity building and International Health Regulations (IHR 2005) implementation.

 The World Health Organization (WHO) advances health security improvement and implementation of International Health Regulations (IHR, 2005) through voluntary, external country evaluations.
 The JEE Alliance facilitates collaboration to support external evaluations and the development and implementation of costed national action plans to strengthen country capacities.

 WHO Joint External Evaluations (JEE) and country capacity building

 The International Health Regulations is an international agreement between 196 countries including all WHO Member States.
 The countries have agreed to build their capacities to detect, assess and report public health events.
 In order to build capacity for health security, countries need adequate and timely information about the existing gaps in the national systems for preparedness and response.